tre508/auto-stack/docs/triage/integrations/freqtrade_controller.md

 ## Troubleshooting
 <!-- source: FT_int_guide.md (adapted) -->
-*   **Action: Examine Controller Logs.** Check the Docker logs for the `controller_mcp` service: `docker logs controller_mcp`.
+*   **Action: Examine Controller Logs.** Check the Docker logs for the `controller_auto` service: `docker logs controller_auto`.
 Look for error messages related to Freqtrade API calls, authentication failures, or network issues.
 *   **Action: Verify Environment Variables.** Ensure that `FREQTRADE_API_URL`, `FREQTRADE_API_USER`, and `FREQTRADE_API_PASSWORD` are correctly set in the Controller's environment and are available to the service.
-*   **Action: Test Freqtrade API Directly from Controller Container.** To isolate whether the issue is with the Controller's logic or Freqtrade itself, execute `curl` commands from within the `controller_mcp` container:
+*   **Action: Test Freqtrade API Directly from Controller Container.** To isolate whether the issue is with the Controller's logic or Freqtrade itself, execute `curl` commands from within the `controller_auto` container:
-    1. Access the container shell: `docker exec -it controller_mcp bash`
+    1. Access the container shell: `docker exec -it controller_auto bash`
     2. Test authentication (replace `your_freqtrade_user` and `your_freqtrade_pass` with actual credentials):
         ```bash
         curl -u your_freqtrade_user:your_freqtrade_pass -X POST http://freqtrade_devcontainer:8080/api/v1/token/user